mich31/scoreplay-media-api/README.md

 ## Improvements
 - **Logging**: More structured logs need to be added with different log levels (DEBUG, INFO, ERROR) for better monitoring and debugging.
-- **Testing**: The current tests suite covers the controllers logic and an integration the  services.
+- **Testing**: The current tests suite covers the controllers logic and an integration with the services.
 Test coverage needs to be improved with more unit and integration tests.
-An in-memory could even be used for to end-to-end integrations and less rely on mocks.
+An in-memory database could even be used to test end-to-end integrations and rely less on mocks.
 - **Pagination & Filtering**: Pagination needs to be implemented for scalability and better performance.
 Additional filters can be added to provide limiting &amp; sorting capabilities.
 - **Storage**: [MinIO](https://min.io/) is a nice solution for prototyping.
-The integration with production-ready service like [Amazon S3](https://aws.amazon.com/s3/), [Google Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs) can be implemented.
+In a long run, the integration with a production-ready service like [Amazon S3](https://aws.amazon.com/s3/), [Google Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs) can be implemented.
 - **API documentation**: [Swaggo](https://github.com/swaggo/swag) helps to generate swagger documentation with annotations but there is room for improvement on the result.
-In my opinion, it is interestin to use this library to get a 1st draft version and then improve it.
+In my opinion, it is interesting to use this library to get a 1st draft version and then improve it.
 - **File management**:
     1. A limit can be set for the input file size on `POST /api/medias` endpoint.
 It depends on the product requirements but it could help to control resource consumption and service availability.
     2. File processing can be improved by delegating file upload to a messaging service